 - 20. What outputs of the model are needed to observe its internal dynamics as well as its system-level behavior?
 What tools, e.g., graphics, file output, data on individuals, etc., are needed to obtain these outputs? - 21.
-What outputs are needed to test the model and to solve the problem the model was designed for?
+What outputs and analyses are needed to test the model against the criteria of usefulness -usually, a set of patterns- defined in the Purpose and Patterns element?
+What outputs are needed to solve the problem the model was designed for?